khimo/khimo.github.io/bli-guides/_help_drivers/Mozart.md

 ## Resources

 Resources are automatically discovered on the network and can be added to Zones either using the iOS app or in the Resources tab of the web interface by clicking on "Show discovered resources".
+In a standard local network setup, using discovery and addressing the products by serial number is the recommended way.
+If you are having troubles, check the *Network considerations* section below.

 Available inputs vary depending on the ControlLink product, they can be found in the "Interfaces" tab under "AV Products", where they can be hidden in the app.
 Every ControlLink product offers the B&O NetRadio input, where radios all over the world can be found.